LoopKit/loopdocs/docs/operation/features/ice.md

 * illness
 * someone sat too close to you

-As we all know, this list can be long but, on "normal" days food will be the single strongest "insulin counteracter".
+As we all know, this list can be long but, on "normal" days food will be the strongest "insulin counteracter".
 Food will be the most influence on making BGs go up.
 There are also other reasons that BGs climb when we may have expected them to be steady; basals being set too low, failed infusion site, etc.

-If we assume that it's a "normal" day (basals are close to correct, illness is not an issue, the site is good), Loop will expect most of the UPWARD pressure on BGs are from food.
-Loop is calling that upward pressure Insulin Counteraction Effect (ICE).
-This is a pretty reasonable assumption so let's use that for the rest of this discussion.
+If we assume that it's a "normal" day (basals are close to correct, illness is not an issue, the site is good), *Loop* will expect most of the upward pressure on BGs are from food.

+[*Insulin Counteraction Effect*](#insulin-counteraction-effects) (*ICE*)  is one very important part of carb absorption but also a foundational part of other things, like *Retrospective Correction* (*RC*).

 ## Glucose Change Display

+ The graph at the top of your "Carbohydrates" details page shows how *Loop* expects carbs to effect your BG (gray bars), and also something called [*ICE*](#insulin-counteraction-effects).
+ It shows how *Loop* is thinking about Carbohydrate absorption, modeling for carb effects, and _also_ shows [*ICE*](#insulin-counteraction-effects).

-Let's take a look at an example day using the screenshot below.
-The graph at the top of your Carbohydrates page represents that upward pressure Loop expects from the food entries.
-The predicted ICE is shown as grey bars.
-As a meal is tracked by Loop, you'll see green bars of observed ICE.
+- ⬜️: The gray bars represent the effects of carbohydrates on your blood glucose that *Loop* is currently modeling.
+- 🟩: As a meal is tracked by *Loop*, you'll see green bars of observed carb absorption (including [*ICE*](#insulin-counteraction-effects)).

+    !!! info "How *Loop* thinks about carbs" [*ICE*](#insulin-counteraction-effects) is just one important component of how *Loop* thinks about carbs.
+The other parts are the user entered data (amount of carbs, and absorption speed), and sometimes *Loop* falls back to a default absorption model that isn't based on *ICE* at all, when *ICE* is < minimum absorption rate.

+Let's take a look at an **example** day using the screenshot below.

 ![img/ice-3.png](img/ice-3.png){width="700"}
 {align="center"}

-When you make a food entry originally, Loop will save your entry as you've made it.
-On the line below your original entry, Loop will also start tracking your food entry assuming a 1.5 times longer carb absorption time.
-This helps Loop track carbs that may actually be absorbing longer than you expected (part of that whole dynamic carb absorption modeling).
-Loop will be updating that value of "observed" carb absorption time as well as absorbed carbs as your meal goes on.
+When you make a food entry originally, *Loop* will save your entry as you've made it.
+On the line below your original entry, *Loop* will also start tracking your food entry assuming a 1.5 times longer carb absorption time.
+This helps *Loop* track carbs that may actually be absorbing longer than you expected (part of that whole dynamic carb absorption modeling).  *Loop* will be updating that value of "observed" carb absorption time as well as absorbed carbs as your meal goes on.

 ## Practical use